Phat Girlz

 Superstar comedienne Mo'Nique is hilarious as a sassy, plus-sized fashion designer who's tired of taking no for an answer in this delightful comedy about living life to the fullest.
 Jazmin Biltmore (Mo'Nique) has big plans for large ladies: she's designed a sexy line of clothes for curvaceous women like herself.
 But when she can't get funding for her designs or meet a man who appreciates her unique physique, Jazmin's patience runs thin.
 That is, until she wins an all-expenses-paid trip to a resort in Palm Springs, where she just might just meet the man of her dreams.

-Despite its modest budget of $3.0M, Phat Girlz became a box office success, earning $7.3M worldwide—a 143% return.
+Despite its limited budget of $3.0M, Phat Girlz became a financial success, earning $7.3M worldwide—a 143% return.

 Plot Structure